taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 --index.js
 ~~~~~~~~

-- now you have your foundation of folders and files for your React and Redux application, except for the specific component files that you already have, everything else can be used as a blueprint for any application using React and Redux
+Now you have your foundation of folders and files for your React and Redux application.
+Except for the specific component files that you already have, everything else can be used as a blueprint, your own boilerplate, for any application using React and Redux.
+But only if it is separated by technical concerns.
+In a growing application you might want to separate your folders by feature.

 ## Part 2: Plain React Components

-- part 2: build react component architecture that only receives all the necessary props from above, props can already have callback functions to do something, unawre of doing it in the state or somewhere else
+In this you will implement your plain React component architecture that only receives all necessary props from their parent components.
+These props can already have callback functions to do something.
+The point is that the props don't reveal that they are props themselves in the parent component, state from the local state or even Redux, or derived properties.
+The callback functions are plain functions too.
+Thus the components are not aware of using local state functions or Redux actions to alter the state.

-- in your entry point to React, where your root component gets rendered into the DOM, adjust the import of the `App` component
+In your entry point to React, where your root component gets rendered into the DOM, adjust the import of the `App` component by including the components folder in the path.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~